mike99mac/minimy-mike99mac/README.md

 ### Start a terminal or SSH session

-You can continue to work from a *terminal session*.
+You can continue to work from a *terminal session* or you can *SSH in* to your new Linux system.

 - You should have either a Wi-Fi (``wlan0``) or a hard-wired (``eth0``) connection.
 To verify, enter the following command.
 Note your IP address.